-Returning back to school after an extended Spring break is exciting for coParents and children, but can also be challenging for the child who misses mom or dad.
+Returning back to school after summer break is exciting for co-parents and children, but can also be challenging for the child who misses mom or dad.

-Teachers and coParents may notice an increased sensitivity of the child, since they spent a couple weeks at home.
+Teachers and co-parents may notice an increased sensitivity of the child, since they spent a couple months at home.
 There may be crying when you drop them off at school.
-Rest assured, the child will get back into the swing of things, play with their missed friends and feel comfortable with a smile once again.
+Rest assured, the child will get back into the swing of things, play with their missed friends, and feel comfortable with a smile once again.

 It’s best to be extra accepting and sensitive to the child and their needs upon return to school.